 - Frequently asked questions

-What is a member?
+What is a full member?

-Members could be:
+Full Members could be:

-How do I become a member?
+How do I become a full member?

 Someone you work with is already using Process Street, and they are the one that will instigate your invite.